Table of Contents

 Ficus religiosa – Pipal – Sacred Fig Complete Classification

 - The botanical name of Peepal is Ficus religiosa.
 It belongs to plant family Moraceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 - Domain: Eukaryota